 Section 152-14 requires all wireless communications facilities to be setback a minimum distance equal to two times the height of the proposed tower from property lines and rights of way.
 In this specific application, the height of the proposed utility pole is 41.3 feet.
 This would require a minimum setback equal to 82.6 feet.
+Section 152-14 also requires a minimum lot size of four acres for any facility proposed for property in the R-1 zoning district.
+The property upon which the facility is proposed is less than four acres.

-For the reasons that follow, we believe that is appropriate for the Planning Board to grant a waiver from the setback requirements for this specific application.
+For the reasons that follow, we believe that is appropriate for the Planning Board to grant a waiver from the setback and lot size requirements for this specific application.

 1. As detailed in our application, the proposed structure utilized to support the antenna and minor equipment will be a wooden telephone/utility pole, similar in size and appearance to traditional utility poles currently located in the existing Route 9W right of way.

-2. Existing utility poles located in rights of way do not comply with zoning setback requirements.
+2. Existing utility poles located in rights of way do not comply with zoning setback or lot size requirements.
 Such utility poles are located extremely close to existing property lines and adjacent to highways and roads.
 3. The updated zoning, adopted in January, 2017, permits a wireless telecommunications facility, such as that proposed, to be located in an existing right-of-way or on town property without the need to comply with established setback requirements (i.e. the only permit required in such a situation is a Building Permit).
 4. There are no practical differences between existing utility poles located in rights of way and a similarly designed utility pole located just outside of the right-of-way, such as that proposed.
-5. Moreover, Verizon Wireless was forced to locate the proposed utility pole just outside the existing right-of-way due to unreasonably high fees required by Crown Castle along all New York State rights-of-way.
+5. The need for a four acre lot to accommodate the proposed 41.3 foot utility pole seems to be excessive, especially in light of the fact that similar utility poles are routinely placed extremely narrow sections of most rights of way.
+6. Moreover, Verizon Wireless was forced to locate the proposed utility pole just outside the existing right-of-way due to unreasonably high fees required by Crown Castle along all New York State rights-of-way.
 Crown has an agreement with the state of New York to manage all state lands, including rights of way, regarding wireless telecommunications facilities and dictates the required fees.
 The extreme price requirements mandated by Crown are not justified, and as a result, Verizon Wireless was forced to look for alternative locations.
 Mobilite, LLC has recently petitioned the Federal Communications Commission to interpret the Telecommunications Act of 1996 to prohibit municipalities from charging excessive fees for use of public rights of way relative to structures similar to that proposed.
 Petition for Declaratory Ruling dated November 15, 2016, accepted by FCC on November 15, 2017 and currently under consideration by the FCC.
-6. Finally, installation of the utility pole proposed in compliance with the required setback requirements would look out of place with the character of the area.
+7. Finally, installation of the utility pole proposed in compliance with the required setback requirements would look out of place with the character of the area.
 Utility poles are traditionally located in or close to existing rights of way.
 For this reason, Verizon Wireless has proposed to place the proposed pole close to the Route 9W right of way.
-As proposed, the there is a 15' front set back and a 9' side set back.
+As proposed, the there is a 11' front setback and 10' and 22.5' side setbacks.
 Placing the proposed pole over 80' from the right of way would look inconsistent with the general surroundings.